ShapeLogic is an open source toolkit for declarative programming, image processing and computer vision. Started August 2007.

 - Can be used as a plugin for ImageJ, the leading Java open source project used in medical image processing

-ShapeLogic 1.2 contains the first version of a color particle analyzer
+ShapeLogic 1.3 contains a color particle analyzer

 Here is an example particle image embryos.jpg